Dead-code elimination: Link time

-Dynamic dead-code elimination
+The gold standard for link-time DCE is to turn link time into another compile time, i.e. link-time optimization.
+In this setup, object files contain intermediate representations used by the compiler instead of (or in addition to) machine code.
+In this way, the optimizer is no longer hindered by CU boundaries since it has access to the entire program, enabling it to prove many more properties of the code that can be used for optimization.
+This comes with the downside of extended compile times for processing such a large representation of the program.

-Dead code is normally considered dead unconditionally.
-Therefore, it is reasonable attempting to remove dead code through dead-code elimination at compile time.
+Dynamic

-However, in practice it is also common for code sections to represent dead or unreachable code only under certain conditions, which may not be known at the time of compilation or assembly.
+In practice it is also common for code sections to represent dead or unreachable code only under certain conditions, which may not be known at the time of compilation or assembly.
 Such conditions may be imposed by different runtime environments (for example different versions of an operating system, or different sets and combinations of drivers or services loaded in a particular target environment), which may require different sets of special cases in the code, but at the same time become conditionally dead code for the other cases.
 Also, the software (for example, a driver or resident service) may be configurable to include or exclude certain features depending on user preferences, rendering unused code portions useless in a particular scenario.
 While modular software may be developed to dynamically load libraries on demand only, in most cases, it is not possible to load only the relevant routines from a particular library, and even if this would be supported, a routine may still include code sections which can be considered dead code in a given scenario, but could not be ruled out at compile time, already.

 The techniques used to dynamically detect demand, identify and resolve dependencies, remove such conditionally dead code, and to recombine the remaining code at load or runtime are called dynamic dead-code elimination or dynamic dead-instruction elimination.

 Most programming languages, compilers and operating systems offer no or little more support than dynamic loading of libraries and late linking, therefore software utilizing dynamic dead-code elimination is very rare in conjunction with languages compiled ahead-of-time or written in assembly language.
 However, language implementations doing just-in-time compilation may dynamically optimize for dead-code elimination.

 Although with a rather different focus, similar approaches are sometimes also utilized for dynamic software updating and hot patching.